Get in touch: margot@thewellmindedplate.com

 -

-Care should respect each person's background, culture, and context
+Care should respect each person's background, culture, and lived experience

 -

-Medication effects on appetite, cravings, and energy are real and deserve to be addressed
+Medication side effects that impact appetite, cravings, and energy are real and deserve to be addressed

-I also believe ethical care includes clear boundaries.
-My work is educational and clinical nutrition support.
-It is not therapy or crisis care.
-I collaborate with other providers when additional support is needed.
+My work is nutrition support—not therapy—and I collaborate with other providers when additional support is needed.

 This philosophy guides every session, program, and resource I create.